omarwael36/Note-taking-app/README.md

 # 📝 Note Taking Web App

-A modern, responsive web application for creating and managing notes, built with Flask and designed for deployment on AWS EC2 with MariaDB.
+A modern, responsive web application for creating and managing notes, built with Flask.
+Uses SQLite by default and provides an Ansible role for deployment.

 ## 🚀 Features

 - ✅ Clean, responsive web interface
 - ✅ Create and store notes with timestamps
 - ✅ Real-time note display (newest first)
-- ✅ MariaDB/MySQL database support
+- ✅ SQLite by default (can switch via `DATABASE_URL`)
 - ✅ RESTful API endpoints
 - ✅ Modern Bootstrap UI with animations
 - ✅ Production-ready configuration